mmedha04/agri/wisteria/README.md

-# Wisteria: Sustainable Grocery Impact Tracker
+# Agri: Sustainable Grocery Impact Tracker

 Wisteria is a full-stack web application designed to help users make environmentally and economically conscious grocery decisions.
 Built by a student team as part of CS 411: Database Systems at UIUC, the platform aggregates product environmental costs, location-based emissions, and user preferences to visualize sustainability impact.